-This ability creates a force field that lifts all objects on the ground up in the air.
+This ability creates a force field that lifts all objects on the ground up into the air.
 Really, the name says it all.
-Hop on top of a crate to and use it to reach a new area or zap a horde of Typhons up in the air for a xeno skeet shoot.
+Hop on top of a crate to and use it to reach a new area or zap a horde of Typhon up in the air for a xeno skeet shoot.

 This ability comes from the Telepath Typhon type, and as such it lets you control humans.
 And you don’t need us to tell you why that’s fun and useful.